jeremycornett/BallClock/README.md

 ## Docker Build and Run Commands

     docker build -t ballclock .
-    // Replace the ## with a number or numbers between 27 to 127.
+    docker run ballclock
-    docker run ballclock python ball_clock.py ##
+    // Enter any number of numbers between 27 to 127 (0 to exit).